Phytophthora lacustris: Hosts and symptoms

-P. lacustris has a wide host range as well as a very wide geographical range, being found worldwide.
+Phytophthora lacustris has a wide host range as well as a very wide geographical range, being found worldwide.
 Known hosts for P. lacustris include members of the genera Salix and Prunus.
 The genus Salix includes willow and poplar trees and the genus Prunus includes many economically important shrubs and trees such as peach, nectarine, cherry, almond, plum, and apricot.
 P. lacustris causes dieback in ash and alder trees.
 Other symptoms that are caused by P. lacustris include fine root damage as well as bark lesions.

 Disease cycle

-P. lacustris is an oomycete that does not have a sexual life cycle, meaning the formation of oospores has not been observed.
+Phytophthora lacustris is an oomycete that does not have a sexual life cycle, meaning the formation of oospores has not been observed.
 It also lacks chlamydospores.
 This means the only spores produced by P. lacustris are the asexual zoospores which are formed in the sporangia.
 It is an opportunistic pathogen with a wide range of allowable temperatures.
 This allows it to lay dormant in soil or water as well as cause latent infections in hosts for years, waiting for unfavorable host conditions to become symptomatic.
 Flooding or other forms of running water, such as irrigation canals, is favorable for the discharge and dispersal of zoospores from the sporangia which inoculate the host via the root system.
 P. lacustris has also been found to be a colonizer of dead plant material, showing saprotrophic characteristics.